 International students who wish to attend New River Community College (NRCC) on an F-1 (student) visa can obtain information from the Admissions and Records Office located in Rooker Hall.
 Information about admission requirements and the application/transfer process is available, as are other U.S. Citizenship and Immigration Service (USCIS) - formerly INS regulations pertaining to F-1 students.

-The student visa deadline for the application/transfer process is July 1, 2022 for the Fall 2022 semester.
+The student visa deadline for the application/transfer process is December 1, 2023 for the Spring 2024 semester.

 Students should contact Sheila Hart for more information.